AKC Urban CGC

 How it works:

-To earn the AKC Urban CGC (CGCU) title, dogs must meet the following two requirements:
+To earn the AKC Urban CGC (CGCU) title, dogs must meet the following requirements:

-1. Must already have a Canine Good Citizen (CGC) certificate or title on record at AKC.
-While the CGC and CGCU may be tested on the same day, the dog owner should request the CGC first.
+1.)
+Must already have a Canine Good Citizen (CGC) certification or title on record at AKC.
+While the CGC and the CGCU may be tested on the same day, the dog owner should request the CGC first.

 2. Must have an AKC number of one of 3 types:

-3.)
-AKC Canine Partners number).
 All dogs, including mixed breeds, can get an AKC number.
 The reason for the AKC number requirement is that this is how we create titles at AKC; we attach the titles to the dog's number.
-To get an AKC Canine Partners number at the

 AKC URBAN CGC TEST ITEMS:

 Dogs who pass the AKC Urban CGC test are eligible to earn the AKC’s “CGCU” title.
 To earn the CGCU title, the dog must

 a) be registered or listed with AKC (AKC number, PAL, or AKC Canine Partners number) and,